 Once they start eating greens such as short grass or dandelions, they will need a small dish of chick grit to help their digestion and make sure they don’t get an impacted crop.

 Water is essential to the wellbeing of all creatures, chicks are no exception.
 The water should be at Goldilocks temperature – not too hot, not too cold, but just right.

 You will need to dip the beak of each chick into the water at first so they know where it is, after this they should all be able to find the water dish.
 Do the same with the food dish too.

 If your chicks are just a couple of days old, you will need to add some clean pebbles or marbles to the water dish so they can’t fall in and drown.
-After a week or so you can remove them since the chicks will now be big enough to not drown themselves.
+After a week or so you can remove them since the chicks will now be big enough not to drown themselves.

 You can add an electrolyte/vitamin supplement to the water for the first few days to get them off to a good start.

 Change the water frequently (several times per day) as they will kick bedding etc. into the water regularly.

 Whoever said ‘cleanliness is next to godliness’ never kept chickens.
 I have already told you that chicks are messy, so you get to be ‘room service’ for them!

 It is imperative that their brooder area, feeder and waterer be kept clean.
 The poop needs to be removed daily, change litter as frequently as you need.
 Once it becomes wet, it must be changed.